cleuton/FalandoSobre.Software/flatcode/english/README.md

     return json.dumps(result)
 ```

 It was decided to use the flask_httpauth framework to deal with the source code authentication and authorization problem.
 In this first version, they embed users in the application, but later they will migrate to the same database that controls the security of the Web application.
 They will receive an Authorization Header for the application that contains the user currently logged in.It was decided to use the flask_httpauth framework to deal with the source code authentication and authorization problem.
-In this first version, they embed users in the application, but later they will migrate to the same database that controls the security of the Web application.
-They will receive an Authorization Header for the application that contains the user currently logged in.

 Another aspect that was of concern was scalability.
 Since the calculation could take a long time, they decided to implement a thread pool to handle the calculations.
 This can be seen in the "server.py" and in "business_layer.py":